itsmattkc/dotnet9x/README.md

 ## Known Issues

-This is a work-in-progress and it is known that .NET still makes some calls to missing system functions that need to be patched or reimplemented.
+In my testing, this appears to largely work now, but .NET may still make some calls to missing system functions that need to be patched or reimplemented.
 If you run into an unexpected exception or error message, feel free to make a thread in the Issues tab.